ervandew/eclim/doc/content/vim/java/search.rst

 - -i: Ignore case when searching.

+- -a: The vim command to use to open the result (edit, split, vsplit, etc).

 Eclim also provides a shortcut when issuing a pattern search for a type.
 You may simply invoke **:JavaSearch** supplying only the pattern.